Popular Lettings in Penzance

 No visit to Penzance is complete without walking across the tidal causeway to the mediaeval castle of St. Michaels Mount.
 1,000 years old, it is crammed with treasures and legends.
 Admire the vistas, hear the islanders’ stories and unearth a history that lives on in every step!

-In Penzance we have a comprehensive catalogue of approximately 230 properties, with options of all kinds, thanks to our 11 local and international partners.
+In Penzance we have a comprehensive catalogue of around 150 properties, with options of all kinds, thanks to our 10 local and international partners.